-GAZEBO - A freestanding unenclosed structure without solid walls and topped by a roof, but which shall not exceed 12 feet in height.
+GAZEBO - A freestanding unenclosed structure without solid walls and topped by a roof, but which shall not exceed 12 feet in height measured above finished grade.

 GLARE - Spillover of artificial light beyond the area intended for illumination in a manner which either impairs vision or beams light onto adjoining properties or toward the sky.